Forestry: Not for those seeking a quick buck

 A few years ago, Agri-Vie invested in The New Forests Company, a UK-based business with pine and eucalyptus tree plantations in Mozambique, Tanzania, Uganda and Rwanda.

 Although global demand for timber is growing rapidly, New Forests caters primarily for the local East African market.
 The company’s timber is used for electricity transmission poles, giving it exposure to the growth in electrification in the region.
 New Forests also converts some of its waste into charcoal.
 In Rwanda, the company supplies a cement manufacturer that uses the charcoal to power its operations.
-Down the line, saw milling activities will also be added, allowing the company to benefit from the growing construction industry.
+Down the line, sawmilling activities will also be added, allowing the company to benefit from the growing construction industry.

-Not an easy business
+Forestry is not an easy business

 Forestry in Africa is however not for the faint of heart, and Stassen highlights numerous challenges.
 Securing land is not easy and can be a drawn-out process.
 He says because of the scale of deforestation in Africa, and the fact that many people depend on illegal logging for their energy needs, the forestry industry has become “a political hot potato”.